Hyrum Manwaring: Interest in education

-In the spring of 1894, Hyrum "accidentally dated" – his words – a local girl named Bessie Bird, taking her to a community dance.
+In the spring of 1894, Hyrum (then 17), "accidentally dated" – his words – a local girl named Bessie Bird, taking her to a community dance.
 He does not explain his choice of terms in his memoir, other than stating that she was very young, under fifteen.
 A week later, they met again by "another mere accident."

 These chance meetings changed the young man's life.
 Bessie had done very well in school, graduating from grade school with high honors.
 In the fall, she planned to start high school at the Brigham Young Academy (BYA).
 Although BYA then mostly taught high school level classes, it is considered a precursor to Brigham Young University (BYU).
 Her father, Charles Monroe Bird, was an influential man, both in the local LDS Church community and as a probate judge.

 When Bessie went off to BYA, Manwaring discovered that he missed her terribly.
 He began to take more interest in LDS Church affairs and considered how he might gain more education.
 Over the next few years, he alternated between work on the railroad and going to school with Bessie.
 In the summer of 1898, just after turning twenty-one, he had gone back to the railroad to save for his sophomore year of high school.

 Then he received an unexpected letter.
 The return address said "Box B, Salt Lake City, Utah."
 As every LDS Church member of that and several later generations knew, such a letter was Manwaring's call to go on a mission for the church.
 He was granted six months to work and save enough to pay his mission expenses.
 Manwaring left Utah in February 1899.
 After three weeks in Sydney, Australia, he spent his mission years in Tasmania, prior to returning to Utah in March 1903.